Table of Contents

 What is Metro/Select Soccer?

 Metro /Select Soccer is a level of soccer between recreational and competitive.
 It offers an environment for dedicated and skilled players to develop and play.
 The main difference between recreational and Metro/Select Soccer is the level of skill and commitment required.
 All Metro or Select players must try out for a team, and selection is not guaranteed.
 The Metro/Select season occurs at the same time as the recreational season.
 There are 10 games, but most teams play almost twice that many by participating in tournaments.
 Travel is often a big part of Metro or Select Soccer.
 Games and tournaments can be quite a distance away.
 Another difference is the level of coaching and training offered.
 Metro/Select coaches will have the opportunity to have nationally licensed trainers come out to their practices and train their teams.
 The SSA is affiliated with many professional soccer trainers.
 Metro/Select coaches all have at least a USSF ‘E’ license, with the Assistant coaches having at least the USSF ‘F’ license.
 The SSA highly encourages its coaches to obtain higher USSF and/or NSCAA licenses.
 The SSA coaches also receive in-house training from the Alliance’s Head Trainer.
-For more information, please contact the Metro/Select VP or visit the Sacramento Soccer Alliance web site.
+For more information, please visit the Sacramento Soccer Alliance web site.

 I am interested in becoming a coach – what should I do?

 That is great!
 We are always on the lookout for dedicated people who are willing to volunteer their time to teach our children this wonderful game!
 Please contact George Agajan at firstname.lastname@example.org.
 Please remember to put GHSC in the subject line.